-When it comes to adding images and photos to comments, we do have to be careful with what we add.
+When it comes to adding images and photos to comments, we have to be careful with what we add.
 We should always ensure the photo or image has a connection to the subject of the post we’re leaving the comment on.

-I’ve not only added images and photos to my comments on my blog posts, but also to the comments I have left on the blogs of other bloggers.
-However, not everyone likes photos or images left on comments, so I’d recommend you first ask the blogger concerned if they’re happy for you to add a photo or image to a comment.
+I’ve added images and photos to my comments on my blog posts and the comments I have left on the blogs of other bloggers.
+However, not everyone likes photos or images left in comments, so I’d recommend you first ask the blogger concerned if they’re happy for you to add a photo or image to the comment.

 Many bloggers will be happy for you to leave images and photos, but it’s always polite to ask.
-Of course, if the blogger has invited readers to leave a photo or picture, then there is no need to ask.
+Of course, if the blogger has invited readers to leave a photo or picture, there is no need to ask.

-For the question Chuck asked me, I’m going to show you how I inserted an image into a comment when I responded to a comment left on one of my blog posts.
+For the question Chuck asked me, I will show you how I inserted an image into a comment when I responded to a comment left on one of my blog posts.

 Author and blogger John W. Howell left me a question on a recent post.
 He asked me how he could switch to the block editor.
 I thought adding a screenshot to my response would help John (and other readers) find the answer.

 Here’s John’s question.

 And here’s my response.

-Image shown had to be spilt into two so I could capture all of it.
+The image shown had to be split into two to capture all of it.